Castle Shikigami 2: Release

 Due to the disparity in publishers, as well as release times, each port of the game has different cover artwork, and some releases contained additional content as well.
-The limited edition of the Dreamcast port included a soundtrack CD and trading cards (and even a telephone card with direct orders from Sega), the limited edition of the PlayStation 2 port included a figurine of Fumiko, and the limited edition of the Nintendo GameCube port included a figurine of Niigi and Neko, her cat.
+The limited edition of the Dreamcast port included a soundtrack CD and trading cards (and even a telephone card with direct orders from Sega), the limited edition of the PlayStation 2 port included a figurine of Fumiko, the limited edition of the Xbox version contains five postcards, a calender for 2004 and 2005 and a sticker and the limited edition of the GameCube port included a figurine of Niigi and Neko, her cat.
 The North American release used original cover artwork based on the Japanese character designs, while the European release used yet another original image depicting an aerial dogfight.

 Within the game, new play modes were also introduced with new releases.
 New features added following the arcade version include story recollect mode, which allows cut scenes to be replayed, and gallery mode, a game artwork viewer.
 The Xbox port introduced practice mode, and, in a more significant addition, provided additional downloadable artwork and an online scoreboard that could be available through Xbox Live; this was one of the first examples of Xbox Live content exclusive to Japan, rather than North America.

 The American release, Castle Shikigami 2, was known for its Engrish dialogue, produced as a result of overly literal translation combined with stilted and generally unemotional voice acting.
 The dialogue for every character and two-character combination was dubbed into English, though exclamations made by characters during gameplay were not translated.
 Dialogues are not available at all in the PS2 PAL release.

 An English version with an updated translation was developed by Alfa System and Cosmo Machia and released by Degica Games for Windows via Steam on December 6, 2021 as Castle of Shikigami 2.
-It is set to be released for Nintendo Switch in 2022.
+It was released for Nintendo Switch on April 13, 2023.